 Instruction During Any Stay-at-Home Orders

-In the event that new waves of infection call for temporary stay-at-home orders during the coming academic year, we plan to offer live web-conferencing instruction and/or specially-produced pre-recorded video lessons.
+In the event that new waves of infection call for temporary stay-at-home orders during the academic year, we plan to offer live web-conferencing instruction and/or specially-produced pre-recorded video lessons.
 All online classes will include some regular live interaction and will be specially prepared by BHSC instructors for their students.

-BHSC instructors plan to continue delivering 2020-21 class content at a high level of instruction with or without any stay-at-home orders so that you, as parents, can remain confident that your students are being well-served whether meeting in person or online.
+BHSC instructors plan to continue delivering 2021–22 class content at a high level of instruction with or without any stay-at-home orders so that you, as parents, can remain confident that your students are being well-served whether meeting in person or online.

 We recognize that not all classes work well with remote instruction.
 So, in the event of a stay-at-home order, all BHSC classes will be offered online except the following three hands-on classes: Kaleidoscope (Form I), Handicrafts (Forms II through IV), and Art Explorations (Form II).
-For these three classes, we will plan to offer up to four weeks of make-up classes over winter break and/or in May and June.
+For these three classes, we will plan to offer up to four weeks of make-up classes over holiday breaks and/or in May and June.
 If stay-at-home time lasts longer than four weeks, or if we are unable to offer make-ups, families enrolled in those three classes will not be billed tuition for those classes during months in which those classes are cancelled without corresponding make-ups.
 Refunds will be offered to any families who have pre-paid tuition for those classes for those months.